405th-Infantry-Division/Mantle/mantle.md

 Additional Limitations and Guidelines:
 + While the 405th Identity is for use by any member for PERSONAL USE, members cannot create ANY merchandise or retail items using the identity.
 This includes but is not limited to clothing, patches, stickers, coins, etc. This also applies to the Regiment and Battalion levels.
 + Any banners, flyers or promotional items containing the 405th Identity that is being used to promote the 405th MUST be approved by the DIO BEFORE being used.
 + As noted above, when a member uses the 405th identity, they represent the 405th in an unofficial capacity, as a member of the community.
-Unless that member are an official representative for the community they should exhibit caution in not misrepresenting themselves as such.
+Unless that member is an official representative for the community they should exhibit caution in not misrepresenting themselves as such.

 Merchandise not abiding by these guidelines will be considered unauthorized and its sale shall be forbidden to members of the 405th.
 Producing or distributing unauthorized merchandise may be subject to disciplinary action by the 405th.